tronprotocol/tips/tip-shielded-contract.md

 **getPath**

-In order to make it convenient for users to construct zk-SNARK proof, the shielded token contract provide `getPath` function to return the merkle tree path for the given `note_commitment` with `position` parameter.
+In order to make it convenient for users to construct zk-SNARK proof, the shielded token contract provides `getPath` function to return the merkle tree path for the given `note_commitment` with `position` parameter.

 ```
  function getPath(uint256 position) external {